Lower Queen Anne, Seattle: Transit

 The Seattle Center Monorail, the city's only monorail line, runs from Lower Queen Anne to Downtown.
 King County Metro operates several bus routes that travel through the neighborhood, including the RapidRide D Line.

 Economy

 The Seattle-based newspaper known as the Seattle Post-Intelligencer was located in Lower Queen Anne.
 Local radio station KEXP-FM moved its headquarters to Lower Queen Anne in a building adjacent to the Climate Pledge Arena in December 2015.

 The neighborhood is also home to numerous high-tech companies.
 The corporate headquarters of F5 Networks was located in Lower Queen Anne until it was moved to F5 Tower.
 It is the home of business texting startup Zipwhip.
 It was the home of Quicksoft, the first company to score commercial success with shareware.
 Prior to its dissolution, Pro Air was also headquartered in Lower Queen Anne.
 Outreach, a sales software company, moved their offices to Lower Queen Anne in 2018, filling a space previously held by Big Fish Games.

-Lower Queen Anne is home to many restaurants, including the only Dick's Drive-In location that used to have indoor seating.
-The seating was taken out in 2020 and 2021 due to the covid pandemic distancing rules and no indoor dining at the time.
-Now there is only counter space surrounding the windows for patrons.
-The rest of the area is used for lining up to take orders at the counter as it gets busy especially late at night due to the proximity of Climate Pledge Arena.
+Lower Queen Anne is home to many restaurants.